plblum/jivs/docs/Integrating_Non_Jivs_Server_Validation.md

     OPERATION --> RESPONSE["Prepare Response"]
 ```

-The technologies and APIs used for each stage are application-owned.
+The technologies and APIs used for each stage remain application-owned.

 ## Prepare Values